facile-it/facile-it.github.io/content/blog/eng/continuous-deployment-from-gitlab-ci-to-k8s.md

 The last part, `pull,*` is really important: those are the permission that we are requiring, and the `*` is what will allow us to delete.
 Finally, the response will be in JSON, with a single `token` property, and `sed` will take care of stripping out all the JSON from the output.

 ### Getting the image manifest
-Now that we have the authorization part in place, we can start using the [Docker registry API](https://docs.docker.com/registry/spec/api/#detail), which has a resource called `manifest` that represents an image.
+Now that we have the authorization part in place, we can start using the [Docker registry API](https://docs.docker.com/registry/spec/api/#detail), which has a resource called `manifest` that describes an image.
 The `get-manifest.sh` will require 2 arguments, the full image name (again) and the JTW token (that we just obtained):

 ```
 #!/usr/bin/env bash